 - Obsessed with perfection

-Well, I truly believe this trait is crucial not only when looking for a co-founder (business partner), but instead should be present in all the people we trust.
-Moreover, it’s like a precondition: without this essential personality, the following traits do not work at all.
+I truly believe this trait is crucial not only when looking for a co-founder (business partner).
+Instead, this trait should be present in all the people we trust.
+Moreover, it’s like a precondition: without this essential personality, the other traits do not work at all.

-Having a consciousness of the limits of one’s knowledge, including a sensitivity to circumstances in which one’s native egocentrism is likely to function self-deceptively.
+One should have a consciousness of the limits of one’s knowledge.
+This includes sensitivity to circumstances in which one’s native egocentrism is likely to function self-deceptively.

 The apostle Paul says, “Knowledge puffs up, but love builds up” (1 Corinthians 8:1), meaning that knowledge with love leads to humility and a sense of obligation.

-This character allows people to have all the other traits presented later in the article.
+This characteristic allows people to have all the other traits presented later in the article.

-Don’t be in rush, don’t run.
-Looking for a co-founder is not a summer date
+Don’t be in a Rush, Don’t Run.
+Looking for a Co-founder is Not a Summer Date

 Picture this: you’re excited because of the great two months in front of you.
 You’re in front of Ipanema beach with a chill Caipirinha enjoying the sunset and Kygo’s playlist in the background… You meet a good-looking girl/boy showing her/his dancing skills on the patio and yes, you were exactly looking for a very expert dancer to spend the summer with.

 Bingo!
 You start dating her/him, everything is running properly, but the summer has an end by nature and both of you will come back to real life soon.
-Have you already plan that?
-Of course not, great times make you forgetting any future problem.
+Did you already plan for that?
+Of course not, great times make you forget any future problems.